SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Hypersensitivity pneumonitis usually occurs in people who work in places where there are high levels of dust, fungus, or molds.

 Long-term exposure can lead to lung inflammation and acute lung disease.
-Over time, the acute condition turns into long-lasting (chronic) lung disease.
+Over time, the acute condition may turn into long-lasting (chronic) lung disease with permanent damage to the lungs.

 Hypersensitivity pneumonitis may also be caused by: